Department of Counseling, Leadership, Adult Education, & School Psychology

 Note: This program does not allow English--based conditional admission ("Bridge") based on TOEFL/IELTS scores.
 Applicants must submit the required scores for regular admission listed above.

-Applicants may electronically submit the documents listed above to The Graduate College at https://tim.txstate.edu/gadocumentupload/.
+Applicants will electronically submit the documents listed above to The Graduate College at https://tim.txstate.edu/gadocumentupload/.
 Please only submit what is required by the program.
 Any additional documents mailed or emailed to our office will not be attached to applications.
-Letters of recommendation must be sent directly by the recommender via e-mail to firstname.lastname@example.org.
-Recommenders will need to include the applicant name and date of birth, and preferably the student ID number.
+Letters of recommendation must be sent directly by the recommender via e-mail to email@example.com in a single PDF document.
+Recommenders will need to include the applicant name and date of birth, and preferably a student ID number.

 If you are an international applicant or have international components to your application, please visit the International Student web page for other admission requirements that may apply to this program.